UN renews mandate of North Korea experts, asks missile probe - WTMJ

 UNITED NATIONS (AP) — The U.N.
 Security Council unanimously adopted a resolution Friday to renew the mandate of U.N. experts monitoring sanctions against North Korea hours after members met to discuss Pyongyang’s latest test firings of banned ballistic missiles.

-The ballistic missile launches were the first since U.S. President Joe Biden took office on Jan.
+The ballistic missile launches were the first since President Joe Biden took office on Jan.
 20 and appeared aimed at increasing pressure on his administration while nuclear negotiations between Washington and Pyongyang remain stalled.
-Negotiations faltered after the second summit between North Korean leader Kim Jong Un and former U.S. president Donald Trump collapsed in February 2019 when the Americans rejected North Korean demands for major sanctions relief in exchange for a partial surrender of its nuclear capabilities.
+Negotiations faltered after the second summit between North Korean leader Kim Jong Un and then-President Donald Trump collapsed in February 2019 when the Americans rejected North Korean demands for major sanctions relief in exchange for a partial surrender of its nuclear capabilities.

 The Security Council has been meeting virtually because of the COVID-19 pandemic and email voting began after the North’s missile launches on Thursday morning.
 The U.S. holds the council presidency this month and the unanimous result of the vote was announced Friday afternoon by acting U.S. deputy ambassador Jeffrey DeLaurentis.